-There is the planned signing of the US-China Phase I trade agreement, central banker speeches that include fresh comments from the Bundesbank's Weidmann (which did not occur as advertised last Friday) followed shortly thereafter by the Fed's Beige Book release.
+As noted in Tuesday's 'Waitin' on Wednesday' research note, this week's biggest 'macro' influences are going to hit into midday (US time) today.
+There is the planned signing of the US-China Phase I trade deal, central banker speeches which include fresh comments from the Bundesbank's Weidmann (not the case last Thursday) followed by the Fed's Beige Book release.